zomer701/secret-santa/README.md

 ## Usage

 1. Share the CloudFront URL with participants
-2. Participants register with their name, Telegram handle/chat ID, and wishlist
+2. Participants register with their name, email, and wishlist
 3. Trigger assignments via POST to `/randomize` (e.g., `curl -X POST "$API_URL/randomize"`)
-4. Everyone receives a Telegram message with their assignment!
+4. Everyone receives an email with their assignment!

 ## Local Development